Total CE Credit Hours: 1

 Journal of Studies on Alcohol and Drugs, Supplement No. 16, July 2009

-This course is recommended for health care professionals, especially addiction counselors, psychologists, mental health counselors, social workers, and nurses who seek knowledge about how the level of specificity of normative referents relates to student drinking behavior.
+This course is recommended for health care professionals, especially addiction counselors, psychologists, mental health counselors, social workers, and nurses who seek knowledge about the effect of residential learning communities on drinking trajectories during the first two years of college.
 It is appropriate for all levels of participants’ knowledge.

 American Academy of Health Care Providers in the Addictive Disorders (AAHCPAD)